Content from Introduction

 Questions

-- Why should I care about my jobs performance?
+• Why should I care about job performance?

 Objectives